 To doff your prosthesis, make sure to be in a comfortable space where the device can be cleaned soon after it is removed.
 Carefully loosen the skin of the residual limb as you slowly work your limb out of the socket.
 Some patients choose to add lubricant to the residual limb to assist with this process.
 Be sure to clean your prosthesis after doffing.
 We have an article about how to clean your device in our article about daily care of your prosthesis.

 Your prosthetist and therapist should walk you through all the steps of donning and doffing of your device to ensure that you are comfortable with the process.
-Our Arm Dynamics clinicans make sure this happens for all of our patients before they take their prosthesis home.
+Our Arm Dynamics clinicians make sure this happens for all of our patients before they take their prosthesis home.
 We aim for independence with donning and doffing to make sure you are able to wear your prosthesis as much (or as little) as you want to.

 Below, you can find a video of Jason Koger donning his prosthetic devices: